bcbio/bcbio-nextgen/docs/contents/configuration.rst

   parameter in BAM read groups.
 Default 'Illumina'.
 -  ``aligner`` Aligner to use: [bwa, bowtie, bowtie2, hisat2, minimap2, novoalign, snap,
-   star, tophat2, false] To use pre-aligned BAM files as inputs to the pipeline, set to ``false``.
+   star, tophat2, false] To use pre-aligned BAM files as inputs to the pipeline, set to ``false``, which will also skip duplicate marking by default.
    Using pre-aligned inputs requires proper assignment of BAM read groups and sorting.
 The ``bam_clean`` argument can often resolve issues with problematic input BAMs.
 -  ``bam_clean`` Clean an input BAM when skipping alignment step.
 This